 Victoria Jones Collection patterns are professionally drafted by hand, using classic techniques.
 The focus is on a well fitting garment which adds grace to the wearer.
 The garment must also be well balanced and attractive while in motion–to Victoria, it is not enough to look good on just one side or in a single pose.

 It is one thing to create a flat pattern design and quite another to create a design which flows in motion, so the garments are sewn and wear-tested several times, checking for comfort and ease.
 Then the patterns are graded and finished using a professional computer program.

-The patterns are printed by McCall Patterns on the familiar brown tissues and instruction sheets.
-The instructions are written to be as clear as possible.
+The patterns are printed by McCall Patterns on brown tissue paper.
+The instructions are written to be as clear as possible, including many drawings and sewing tips.
 With a basic sewing knowledge of how to use a sewing machine, anyone should be able to sew these patterns.
-I am also available through the contact form to answer any problems that may arise.
+Victoria is also available through the contact form to answer any problems that may arise.

 Read more about sizes in Pattern Help.

 Patterns are grouped loosely into the following mini-collections:

 100 series: Mu’u mu’us and Maxi dresses: Many of these can be easily shortened to knee and tunic lengths, or adapted to beach wear.